 By law, anyone can be offered access to CCTV footage in which they appear, upon request.
 Any employee can ask to see footage of themselves, but cannot be granted access to CCTV footage of someone else.

+One of the most common questions regarding CCTV footage is “how long is CCTV footage kept in the UK?”
 The officially-recognized way to request access is through a SAR, which an employer has to respond to within 40 days.
 The procedure through which an employee can request access to CCTV footage of themselves should be transparent and available to everyone, without any unnecessary hurdles.

 In addition to granting access when required, the DPA requires you to record all access to CCTV footage, and to document all requests for access, along with the reasons for any denials.